 "Nadal mu je bio najbolji prijatelj dok ga je pobeđivao.
 Kad se stvar promenila, više nisu bili prijatelji.
 To nije sportski.
 To je ono što Novak ima u sebi, a oni ne.
 Federer je možda još uvek najbolji teniser u istoriji, ali je kao čovek sušta suprotnost.
 Napao je Novaka na Dejvis kupu u Ženevi, shvatio je da je on njegov naslednik i na sve načine je pokušavao da ga diskredituje.
 Novakov uspeh je neverovatna stvar i nešto što neki ne mogu da shvate."

 Now, we're sure you know exactly what that means, but we don't.
-Here's one translation:
+Here's one computer-aided translation:

 "Nadal was his best friend while he was winning.
 When the thing has changed, the more they were friends.
 It is not sport.
 This is what Novak has in itself, and they do not.
 Federer and number two is perhaps still best tennis player in history, but as a man in stark contrast with. lashed out at Novak at the Davis Cup in Geneva, I realized that he and his successor in all the ways it has been trying to discredit him.
 Novakov success is an unbelievable thing and something that some may not understand."